Stair Treads: Choosing the Right Material

 What are the key components of a staircase?

-- The riser (vertical portion), the tread (horizontal portion), and the stair nose (overhanging part of the tread).
+- The riser (vertical portion), the tread (horizontal portion), and the stair nose (overhanging front edge of the tread).

 -